matjsz/worldcreator/README.md

 Write an entire movie or book for you.

 # Installation
-It's pretty simple to have webWC in your project, you just simply need to choose if you wanna use the file in the cloud or download it.
+It's pretty simple to have webWC.js in your project, you just simply need to choose if you wanna use the file in the cloud or download it.
 <br><br>[v1.0 - webWC.js](https://firebasestorage.googleapis.com/v0/b/worldcreatorjs.appspot.com/o/v1.0%2FwebWC.js?alt=media) - <strong>"Generate It!" algorithm version.</strong>

 # Table of Contents